 Under the correct geometric circumstances, Delta Differential One-way Range (DDOR) can result in a net reduction in needed tracks (see Section 1.5.6).
 This is so because adding DDOR passes can reduce the number of contacts needed to collect long data arcs of coherent Doppler and ranging measurements necessary to compute a spacecraft's trajectory.
 DDOR can also be used as an independent data source to validate orbit solutions.
-However, two widely separated earth stations are required simultaneously to view the spacecraft and the natural radio sources.
+However, two widely separated Earth stations are required simultaneously to view the spacecraft and the natural radio sources.

 DSN 34M and 70M stations can be used to collect DDOR data.
-To calculate a cost for a DDOR pass, users should determine the: 1) DSN stations desired for the DDOR pass, 2) Amount of DDOR data required to obtain the spacecraft's position, 3) Pass length needed to obtain the data, 4) Pre-configuration time of 90-minutes (a 45-minute standard pass pre-configuration period for the station plus an additional 45-minutes for DDOR).
-The post-configuration time remains at 15-minutes for each DDOR pass (Note: This is 90-minute pre-configuration plus 15-minutes post-configuration time for each station in the DDOR array.), and 5) Cost of the pass by summing the cost for the two desired DSN stations plus pre- and post configuration times over the length of the pass.
+To calculate a cost for a DDOR pass, users should determine the: 1) DSN stations desired for the DDOR pass, 2) Amount of DDOR data required to obtain the spacecraft's position, 3) Pass length needed to obtain the data, 4) Setup time of 90-minutes (a 45-minute standard pass setup period for the station plus an additional 45-minutes for DDOR).
+The tear-down time remains at 15-minutes for each DDOR pass (Note: This is 90-minute setup plus 15-minutes tear-down time for each station in the DDOR array.), and 5) Cost of the pass by summing the cost for the two desired DSN stations plus setup and tear-down times over the length of the pass.
+Use of the VLBA resources may reduce navigation costs.